sanbir/p2p-lending-proxy/README.md

 7. **Compound multi-market:** `CompoundMarketRegistry` maps asset → comet.
 If an asset is not registered, operations revert.
 Only `p2pOperator` can add mappings, and mappings are permanent (add-only).

+8. **Maple withdrawal queue:** Shares must be requested via `requestRedeem`, then processed by the pool delegate before they can be redeemed. `removeShares` cancels a pending request.

 ---

 ## Running Tests